camilla-eldridge/Antigenic-annotation-pipeline/README.md

 * If you want to change the axes in the plot the easiest way is to edit them in `align_bepipred_scores.py` at:
             `out.write("Sequence" + "," + "AA" + "," + "Ag" + "," + "code" + "\n" + "\n".join(final))`

-* At the moment the ids of the predicted sequences cannot be edited.
+* At the moment the ids of the predicted sequences cannot be edited and will appear as in the target draft genome.

 * Target genomes need to have the `.fna` extension, if you want to change this alter the extension in the line: `for f in *.fna*;do` in `Antigenic-annotation.sh`.
 <br /> <br /> <br />